aws-samples/aws-transcribe-streaming-example-java/README.md

 This sample code is made available under a modified MIT license.
 See the LICENSE file.

+## Setup

+This application assumes your credentials are defined in the same way the [Default Credential Provider Chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default) requires.

 ## Description

 This application demonstrates how to use AWS Transcribe's streaming API by wrapping it in a graphical user-interface.